Singapore's foreign minister heads to North Korea ahead of Trump-Kim summit

 Singapore has diplomatic ties with both the United States and North Korea.

-The Southeast Asian city-state serves as a regional headquarters for many large U.S. companies and U.S. Navy vessels use the its port facilities.
+The Southeast Asian city-state serves as a regional headquarters for many large U.S. companies and U.S. navy vessels use its port facilities.

 Singapore suspended trade relations with the reclusive Northeast Asian state last year following tightened U.N. sanctions over its weapons program, however, North Korea still operates a small embassy in the city.